PalatinCoder/SquadIT/_posts/2016-10-12-technology-and-team-roles.md

 + **[Composer](https://getcomposer.org)** as a PHP package and dependency manager
 + **Telegram** as messenger, also connected to GitHub via the [GitHubBot](https://telegram.me/GitHubBot) to notify us of commits, PRs, etc.

+Note: If you are interested in how I set up the development environment on my machine, you can look on the [wiki page](https://github.com/PalatinCoder/SquadIT/wiki/Dev-Env-setup), or feel free to ask me :)

+---

 The selection of the tools was rather straight forward, so to the interesting stuff now: How do we organize ourselves?

 ### Team Roles